-After a long hike, it’s natural for your feet to feel fatigued and even a little sore.
+After a long day on the trail, it’s natural for your feet to get tired and even a little sore.
 Sometimes the foot pain and fatigue are a lot more intense than they should be.
 The good news is that there’s no need to have to suck it up.

-Your boots may be made for walking, but your feet may need a little extra help.
+Your boots may be made for walking, but your feet might need a little extra help.
 Especially if you’ve got flat feet or suffer from plantar fasciitis.

-Choosing a good set of insoles can give you the heel support, arch support, fatigue and stress reduction that you otherwise wouldn’t get from your boots.
+Choosing a good set of insoles can give you the heel support, arch support, fatigue and stress reduction that you otherwise wouldn’t get from your hiking shoes.

 What You'll Learn